Baby Name Inspiration: Gems From the DMV’s Top Names in 2021 - Washingtonian

 Designer district

-DC’s fashion-forward families named ten girls Dior in 2021, and ten others Zara—new to the list.
-In Maryland and Virginia, neither brand name showed up in the top 100 baby names, but between the two states, there were more than 150 new Paisleys.
+DC’s fashion-forward families named ten girls Dior in 2021.
+In Maryland and Virginia, the brand name did not appear in the top 100 baby names, but between the two states, there were more than 150 new Paisleys.

 Star-struck

-Note: This article has been updated since its original posting.